osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Requirements

-1. Be able to define reference frames in SDF.
+1. Be able to define reference frames in SDF, inside entities like models, links and collissions.
-1. Be able to reference that geometry, using the path of the frame element.
+1. Be able to reference that geometry, by using a frame path inside a pose element.
+1. Support nested models, by supporting relative (and absolute) paths when referencing paths.
+1. Be backwards compatible, by providing default frames for pose elements that do not specify them

 ### Example